Atidot/platform/platform-deployment/README.md

 allows us to declare a deployment inside an aws instance, with dockers, disks and secrets declarative management

 Platform deployment package holds two parts:

-1. Deployment-dsl - High language implemented with free monad, that describes the things we need in order to deploy software configuration (containers, secrets and data) (#########Link to Deployment.hs)
+1. Deployment-dsl - High language implemented with free monad, that describes the things we need in order to deploy software configuration (containers, secrets and data).
+[Here](https://github.com/Atidot/platform/blob/deployment/platform-deployment/src/Atidot/Platform/Deployment.hs)
 1. Interpreters for deployment dsl - there are two interpreters
 1. 1.
 AMI - starts a machine in aws with terraform configuration, then apply changes, and eventually, saves an AMI containing all the changes supplied.
-This is dynamic, which means that the machine state is changed after applying each line (##### link to AMI)
+This is dynamic, which means that the machine state is changed after applying each line.
+[Here](https://github.com/Atidot/platform/tree/deployment/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/AMI.hs)
 1. 1.
 Terraform - Generates a terraform deployment file, that once applied, will start and then configure a full machine, on `terraform init`.
 This is static, which means that the interpreter is run, and then a file is generated.
 There is no AMI ready at the end of the interpreter run.
-It is more mature of the two.
-(Link to Terraform.hs)
+It is more mature of the two. [here](https://github.com/Atidot/platform/blob/deployment/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/Terraform.hs)

-## Terraform requirements and notes:
+## Terraform requirements and notes

-* Terraform (supply link) needs to be installed.
+* [Terraform](https://www.terraform.io/) needs to be installed.
-* In the terraform configuration, there is an ssh key path (Link in config).
+* In the terraform configuration, there is an sh key [path](https://github.com/Atidot/platform/blob/75bc853b5f9bf6279203b00bc6aaa6c479f7c86c/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/AMI/Types/Default.hs#L23).
 It is needed to be supplied for the remote provisioners and for ssh connection into the deployed machine
 * AWS credentials for configuring the aws cli are needed but are prompted during `terraform init`
 * AWS EBS volumes are needed in order for mounting to work properly
-* Volume is needed to be created before running the interpreter.It’s (Volume) name/id should be hardcoded into the configuration.
-There is an example for that in the code
+* Volume is needed to be created before running the interpreter.It’s (Volume) name/id should be be addedto the configuration [Here](https://github.com/Atidot/platform/blob/75bc853b5f9bf6279203b00bc6aaa6c479f7c86c/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/Terraform/Template.hs#L17)
-* Terraform deploys a single virtual machine, with all sorts of addons required for ssh into that machine.
+* Terraform deploys a single virtual machine with network components required for ssh connection into that machine.
 Then it uses a series of remote provisioners to change the state of the machine:
-* 1. Installation of software
+..
+1. Installation of software and secrets initialization [Here](https://github.com/Atidot/platform/blob/75bc853b5f9bf6279203b00bc6aaa6c479f7c86c/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/Terraform/Template.hs#L85)
-* 1. Mounting secrets initialization
+..
+1.  secrets mounting code[Here] (https://github.com/Atidot/platform/blob/75bc853b5f9bf6279203b00bc6aaa6c479f7c86c/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/Terraform/Template.hs#L110)
-* 1. Mounting and cli
+..
+1. Mounting and pulling dockers[Here] (https://github.com/Atidot/platform/blob/75bc853b5f9bf6279203b00bc6aaa6c479f7c86c/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/Terraform/Template.hs#L156)
-* 1. Running dockers (Run command in the deployment DSL)
+..
+1. Running dockers (Run command in the deployment DSL) [Here](https://github.com/Atidot/platform/blob/75bc853b5f9bf6279203b00bc6aaa6c479f7c86c/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/Terraform/Template.hs#L189)
-* In order to run new scripts, they should be added in Main.hs, similarly to the already existing scripts.
+* In order to run new scripts, they should be added in [Main](https://github.com/Atidot/platform/blob/75bc853b5f9bf6279203b00bc6aaa6c479f7c86c/platform-deployment/app/Main.hs#L27)
-Nes,nesa,std,sat,cdne - are error checking scripts, they should fail
+Nes,nesa,std,sat,cdne - are error checking scripts, they should fail.
 * All secrets used must be properly defined in advance in the AWS secrets manager

 ## Next Steps

-* CLI Argument for terraform configurations (using json, from file?)
+* In order to avoid credentials for aws-cli completely, we can add an IAM role for the AMI [Here](https://dzone.com/articles/aws-secret-manager-protect-your-secrets-in-applica)
-* In order to avoid credentials for aws-cli completely, we can register an IAM for the AMI, or load the credentials by using user data
+* CLI שrgument for terraform configurations (using json, from file?)
-* Separate failed scripts to tests, to ensure that behavior is stable
+* Separate failed scripts (Nes,nesa,std,sat,cdne) to tests, to ensure that behavior is stable
 * Instead of provisioner for running dockers, a provisioner for preparing a script that run dockers on computer start
-* Better name giving to the ebs volumes (will be relevant if we want more than one volume)
+* Better name giving to the ebs volumes (will be relevant if we want more than one volume) [Here](https://github.com/Atidot/platform/blob/75bc853b5f9bf6279203b00bc6aaa6c479f7c86c/platform-deployment/src/Atidot/Platform/Deployment/Interpreter/Terraform/Template.hs#L44)
 * Improving the description of secrets in the dsl (they come in tuples at least, and are in a json format),
 * Calling Container keyword should return the name of the container for use, instead of boolean right now (which holds no real meaning)